thomasha-illinois/Blueprints/README.md

 [cseq,seq]=max(c')

-The variable cseq holds the timeseries of correlations for each of the individual blueprints.
+The other variable (cseq) holds the timeseries of correlations for each of the individual blueprints.